 - Blend all the avocado frosting ingredients together, you may need to add a few tbsp of water.

 - Whip the coconut milk for a minute to make the coconut whipped cream.

 - Blend all the sunflower caramel ingredients together to make this nut free caramel sauce.

-- Layer up the ultimate brownie – brownie layer followed by avocado frosting, repeat this twice then top with coconut whipped cream and drizzle with chocolate sauce and sunflower seed caramel.
+- Layer up the ultimate healthy chocolate brownie – brownie layer followed by avocado frosting, repeat this twice then top with coconut whipped cream and drizzle with chocolate sauce and sunflower seed caramel.